Ultima VIII: Pagan: Plot

 The Avatar regains consciousness on the shore after being rescued from the sea by a fisherman (who turns out to be an important character later on in the plot).
 He soon witnesses the execution by beheading of a townsman, ordered by the tyrannic ruler of the region, Lady Mordea.

 Later, visiting the wizard Mythran, he learns that there are four Titans on Pagan, each one having one of the Elements as his/her domain: Water (Hydros), Air (Stratos), Fire (Pyros) and Earth (Lithos).
 The more privileged followers of Lithos are identified as necromancers, the wizards that trap Pyros and tap him for their power as sorcerers, the followers of Stratos as theurgists and the (albeit highly selective) followers of Hydros as tempests.
 Apart from those, a fifth type of magic known as Thaumaturgy exists and is pioneered by Mythran.
 In order to escape Pagan, the Avatar has to overcome many obstacles and master the ways of all titans, finally becoming the Titan of Ether: the magical field and fifth element.

 During his quests, the Avatar collects the four artifacts of the Titans, unleashing violent thunderstorms, hurricanes, earthquakes and meteor showers by doing so.
-These artifacts allow him to enter the Ethereal Plane and defeat the Titans on their own turf.
+These artifacts allow him to enter the Ethereal Plane and defeat the Titans in their own realms.
 The Avatar then reconstructs the original blackrock gate that originally allowed the Guardian to enter Pagan.
 By entering the reconstructed gate, the Avatar is teleported back to Britannia, which is now ruled by the Guardian, who is revealed to also be the "Destroyer".